 Landscape of Nations 360° Incorporated is a not-for-profit organization that creates, designs, and implements educational and expressive arts programs that convey the meaning, depth, substance, and contributions of Indigenous peoples to Canadian history and society.
 The organization develops projects that are intended to enlighten and transform the public’s understanding of — and engagement with — Indigenous peoples.

-A group of community members living in the area focusing on restoring the relationship of trust and friendship between Indigenous and Non-Indigenous Peoples in our country.
+Mississippi Mills All My Relations is a group of community members living in the area focusing on restoring the relationship of trust and friendship between Indigenous and Non-Indigenous Peoples in our country.

 Ontario Nature is a conservation organization that protects wild species and spaces through conservation, education and public engagement.